CSTT-SIS/HRM_BE/README.md

 When you create a new module, you need to follow the structure above.

-Use `generate-module.js` script to generate module and it will create files follow the structure for you.
+Use `npm run generate:module` to generate module and it will create files follow the structure for you.

 ## Module Naming Convention